Tackling technical debt through strategic communication

 Informal, undocumented knowledge can take the form of tacit or tribal knowledge.

 Software development is a highly skilled knowledge job that involves a variety of complex and creative tasks beyond just writing code.
-Indeed, developers spend considerable time collecting requirements, researching solutions, validating system designs, discussing problems with colleagues, and hypothesizing potential issues.
+Indeed, developers spend considerable time collecting requirements, researching issues, discussing problems with colleagues, and hypothesizing potential solutions.

 And while writing code is a self-documenting activity (to a certain degree), all these other tasks are seldom documented, and instead contribute to an individual’s tacit knowledge.